Btibert3/pypeds/README.md

 # TODO:

-- add updates for what is currently available
+- run tests to confirm 2018 data pulls for all
 - add region transform function to migration to append data on regions
 - ensure all methods have (rational) etl functions
 - check docs